Álvaro Uribe: Home detention

-In August 2020, Uribe was placed under house arrest at his hacienda "El Uberrimo" by the Supreme Court of Justice of Colombia, as part of ongoing judicial invenstigations into El Aro and La Granja massacres, which took place while he was Governor of Antioquia.
+In August 2020, Uribe was placed under house arrest at his hacienda "El Ubérrimo" by the Supreme Court of Justice of Colombia, as part of ongoing judicial invenstigations into El Aro and La Granja massacres, which took place while he was Governor of Antioquia.
 Uribe's detention marked the first time in Colombian history that a court had detained a former president.
 The day following his arrest, Uribe tested positive for COVID-19, but he announced he was cured six days later.
 On 18 August 2020, Uribe resigned his seat in the Senate of Colombia.
 Uribe was later released on 10 October 2020, after the Supreme Court ruled that there was a lack of evidence to suggest he engaged in witness tampering.

 Another court case called "Caso Uribe" was also levied against Uribe.
 It was a dispute in which Uribe began as a victim ended as a victimizer, according to the status granted by the high court to his counterpart in this process, Senator Iván Cepeda.

 The process passed into the hands of the Office of the Colombian Attorney General, thus evading the jurisdiction that the Supreme Court of Justice had over it.
 The prosecutor delegated to this high court, Gabriel Jaimes Durán, requested the preclusion of the process, ruling in a four-month investigation on the probative material that the court compiled over the course of three years.

+In May 2024, Uribe was formally charged with witness tampering and bribery in the Caso Uribe, following the release of wiretapped phone conversations in which he was heard discussing efforts to reverse two former paramilitaries who were set to testify against him with one of his lawyers.
+A court in Bogotá found him in July 2025 guilty of witness tampering and a fraud charge and sentenced him in August to 12 years' home confinement.
+As part of an appeal, he was ordered released by the Superior Tribunal on 19 August pending a final decision on his conviction.
+On 21 October 2025, a court overturned Uribe's bribery conviction.